For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 communication protocol"

 Let's presume that we want to send data (n bytes) of the "without the header" transmission type (in case of the "with the header" transmission type the header would be considered as ordinary data).
 Then the transmission proceeds as follows:

 The receipt of the DLE signal means the positive response in this case.
-If the NAK signal (15hex) comes, it means the negative response and the transmission of the message is repeated.
+If the NAK signal (15hex) comes, then it means the negative response and the transmission of the message is repeated.
 The receipt process of the message turns precisely inside out.

 The most often defects on the first tests of the communication are in bad connection of communication cables.
-If the cable is OK but the communication still doesn't work properly, it is necessary to focus on the software settings, for example:
+If the cable is OK but the communication still doesn't work properly, then it is necessary to focus on the software settings, for example:

 A lot of information can be get from the INFO system in the COMM item.